 This is on pace to be the most heavily bet game of the Week 13 slate, and Michigan has accounted for the slight majority of the betting tickets so far.
 The Wolverines have drawn 54% of bets and 51% of dollars, which has helped move this line from -3.5 to -4.5 (see live betting data here).

 But while bettors are somewhat split on the matchup, the total has generated much more one-sided action.
-Eighty percent of bets and 96% of dollars are on this under, moving the total from 59 to 56 at Bookmaker.
+Eighty percent of bets and 96% of dollars are on this under, moving the total from 59 to 56.
 Inclimate weather has a lot to do with that.

 The Recipe to Beat Michigan